Concepts

 The cost

-Path 2 needs both create_signer and create_writer.
+Path 2 needs both a signer (create_provider(provider).signer) and a writer (create_writer(CHAINS)).
 That’s two transport objects instead of one.
 It’s a one-line extra setup and the library docs surface it as a deliberate choice rather than a friction point.

 The trade-off the maxim forces: a slightly wider surface area for a permanently broader use case.